pnmocap/NoitomMocapLiveLinkPlugin/Doc/AxisUnrealLiveLinkPlugin Handbook_EN.md

 * Click **Import All** or **Import** button on the  above picture to  import the FBX file to Unreal Engine, the following Picture shows the assets import from the FBX file.
 Click **Save All** button on Content browser to save the assets.
     ![FBXImportResult](FBXImportResult.png)

-# 6. Manipulate Animation Blueprint Asset to driven the skeleton
+# 6. Manipulate Animation Blueprint Asset to drive the skeleton

 * Right-click on the Skeletal Mesh you want the Animation Blueprint to target and click Create > Amin Assets > Amin Blueprint.
     ![CreateAnimBP_1](CreateAnimBP_1.png)